-Dr Ranjith Ihalanayake is the Head of Postgraduate Courses and a Senior Lecturer in Economics and Finance in the College of Business.
+Dr Ranjith Ihalanayake is the Head of Postgraduate Courses and a Senior Lecturer in Economics and Finance in the Victoria University Business School.
 In his role as the Head of Postgraduate Courses, Ranjith is responsible for providing high-level strategic leadership in management of postgraduate courses in the college and providing guidance and mentoring in teaching and learning.
 In Addition to this role, Ranjith is currently the Site Coordinator for NSBM Sri Lanka.
 Previously, he was the Head of Discipline, Economics and Finance within the college.

 He completed both his PhD (in Applied Economics) and MBus Degree at Victoria University.
 Upon completion of his PhD, Ranjith joined the School of Applied Economics at Victoria University.
 Prior to joining VU, he worked as a Senior Lecturer at the University of Sri Jayewardenepura, Sri Lanka and also in several other tertiary institutions both in Australia and Sri Lanka.
 In these institutions he has taught a range of subjects in the areas of economics, finance, statistics, and marketing and has gained an extensive teaching experience.
 In recent years, Ranjith has specialised in teaching commercial banking and applied statistics and has taught extensively in Transnational Education programs of VU including Malaysia, China, Vietnam and Hong Kong.